Vpn for edge

 What about Zero Trust in edge VPNs?

 ZTNA complements VPNs by enforcing least-privilege access to individual resources instead of broad network access.
 It’s especially valuable in highly distributed edge ecosystems.
-What is windscribe vpn
+Proton vpn edgerouter 2026

 Are there performance trade-offs when using VPNs at the edge?